bcesarmotta/microservices-organism/README.md

 /football-team
 ```

+You will also able to check the Eureka Service discovery and the Gateway API.

 ### Postman Collections

 The collections that I created to test this project can be found in the following link: [Postman Collections](https://www.getpostman.com/collections/cf6ad297081e9a205654).

 ### Next steps
-- [ ] Add a guideline to explain how this project flows
+- [ ] Add a guideline to explain how this project works
 - [ ] Add nexus Repository to docker-compose
 - [ ] Add authentication api with Go Lang
 - [ ] Add Authorization api with Go Lang